Brazil

 Status

-The former Ministry of Women, Family and Human Rights (MMFDH) began a process to develop a national action plan on business and human rights.
+The former Ministry of Women, Family and Human Rights (MMFDH) began a process to develop a national action plan on business and human rights under the previous Government.
 The legislative decree 9571/2018 created a Steering Committee for the creation of a NAP.
-As of January 12, 2023 no information is available on whether the process will be continued by the reorganized Ministry of Human Rights and Civil Participation (MDHC).
-Currently, the National Secretariat for Promotion and Defense of Human Rights (SNPDDH) is the ministerial organ responsible for formulating public policies regarding business and human rights.

-Meanwhile, the former Ministry of the Economy (MDE) published a National Action Plan on Responsible Business Conduct (PACER) in December 2022 (Portuguese only).
-This plan focuses on implementation of the OECD Guidelines for Multinational Enterprises.
+The former Ministry of the Economy (MDE) published a National Action Plan on Responsible Business Conduct (PACER) in December 2022 (Portuguese only).
+This plan focuses on implementation of the OECD Guidelines for Multinational Enterprises and builds on the OECD RBC Policy Review of Brazil conducted in 2022.
 It contains 6 axis, of which one is on Human Rights.
 The Human Rights axis is divided in ten parts:

 - Human Rights in a Corporate Context